Article

 Province

-13 out of the bottom 20 provinces are from Mindanao.
+Further investigation on provincial level, we can see 13 out of the bottom 20 provinces are from Mindanao.
 Ifugao saw the lowest average mobile wallet adoption in Luzon.

 Cities